ragsragsrags/AdventureWorksADF/readme.md

-Initialized by Azure Data Factory!This is an ETL workflow on OLTP Adventureworks database to a warehouse database for Azure Data Factory.
+This is an ETL workflow on OLTP Adventureworks database to a warehouse database for Azure Data Factory.
 This is only the sales data (finance data is not included) and one-time only.
 This is to assume you have azure subscription.
 Here are some relevant documents:

 Create server/database: https://learn.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?view=azuresql&tabs=azure-portal
 Connect to server: https://learn.microsoft.com/en-us/azure/azure-sql/database/connect-query-ssms?view=azuresql